TommyScribble/pattern-library-v2/README.md

 # React / Typescript Biolerplater
-This starter project ready to go.
+This starter project is meant to get you up and running with all the essentails to start building you project immediatley.
+It contains all the basic building block to get started quickly and safely.

 Includes:
 - Typescript